 In an ongoing project started in 2011, Vu has created a series of alaïa surfboards, hand-shaped paulownia wood surfboards based on a pre-20th-century Hawaiian model.
 On one side of these boards, Vu uses laser-engraving technology to create sprawling drawings composed of many overlapping images.
 On the reverse, he engraves drawings composed of the lyrics of Beatles’ songs.
 He plans to produce one board for each song in the Beatles’ discography.
 These surfboards are Vu’s most autobiographical work, inspired by childhood memories of caring for American GI’s surfboards on the beaches of Vietnam and being introduced to the Beatles by those GI’s.

 In 2012-2013, Vu revisited the Opium Dream series, adding to drawings that were originally made as studies in 2003-2004.
-Currently, Vu is working on the Dark Side of the Moon series, which includes paintings of various sizes as well as drawings on mylar.
+Vu continues to work on the Dark Side of the Moon series, which includes paintings of various sizes as well as drawings on mylar.
 These futuristic landscapes are informed by the technological and post-industrial advances of man.
 Deeply in tune to the impacts, both positive and negative, of these innovations, Vu plays with the roles of man and machine and the waning boundary between the two.
 The work is ultimately a protest against the destruction of our planet and our humanity.